Feyzin Refinery

 The Feyzin Refinery (Raffinerie de Feyzin) is an oil refinery in south-east France, one of six oil refineries in France.

 History

 Until 1964 most of the petrol in France was refined by British or American companies.
 A law was passed on 28 February 1963 declaring that at least 20% of the petrol refined in France had to have French involvement, by imposing import quotas.
 The state-owned l'Union générale des pétroles (UGP) was formed on 19 June 1960.

 By 1965 France was refining around 70m tonnes of oil per year.

-Elf was formed on 27 April 1967.
+Elf Aquitaine was formed on 27 April 1967.
 Elf merged with ERAP in 1976, then merged with Total in 2003.

-Elf opened the Grandpuits refinery in 1967.
-The site has mainly been owned by Elf Aquitaine (Essence et Lubrifiants de France).